pnp/script-samples/scripts/spo-open-doc-in-client/README.md

 plugin: add-to-gallery
 ---

-# Sample on how to locate the classic Search Result Web part and check the Remove Duplicates setting
+# Open Office documents in the Client

 ## Summary